- 26 Jun 2023

 For more information, see Subscribing or unsubscribing a recipient from an email notification.

-The target indicates what kind of entity will be monitored in order to trigger the notification.
+The target indicates what kind of entity will be monitored to trigger the notification.
 The options available for email notifications are Clients or Groups.

 Once you select a target, you are able to select the potential recipient for the notification.
-You may only select one type of recipient.
+You may only select one recipient type.
 The list of available recipients will depend on the target type.
 For more info, see Target.

-If you select the Clients target type then you may only select the potential recipients to be clients or credit officers.
+If you select the Clients target type then by default, you may only select the potential recipients to be clients or credit officers.

-If you select the Groups target type then you may only select the potential recipients to be credit officers or members of a group with a specific group role name.
+If you select the Groups target type then by default, you may only select the potential recipients to be credit officers or members of a group with a specific group role name.

 The notification will only appear in the notification request settings for the recipient type chosen and you will be able to subscribe or unsubscribe accounts of that recipient type to the notification.
 For more information, see Subscribing or unsubscribing a recipient from an email notification.

-The On Event dropdown allows you to select the type of event that will trigger a notification to be sent.
+The On Event dropdown allows you to select the event type that will trigger a notification to be sent.
 The available events will depend on the target and recipient you have selected for the notification.

-Depending on the event selected you may have the option to set up additional conditions.
+Depending on the event selected you may have the option to set up more conditions.

-You may create additional conditions that need to be met in order for a notification to be sent.
+You may create more conditions that need to be met in order for a notification to be sent.

 Most conditions are made up of a field or piece of information that is monitored, an operator, and a value.